Petlja/PLCT-Server/README.md

 - `-v`, `--verbose`: Enable verbose logging
 - `-c`, `--compare-with-ai`: Compare responses with AI
 - `-d`, `--conversation-dir`: Directory holding pre-arranged conversations (default: `eval/conversations/default`)
+- `-m`, `--model` : Model to be used in every conversation instance.
+If not given the conversations will be done by the default model or the model defined in the conversation instance
+- `-nr`, `--no-report` : Optionally you can disable the creation of the report

 **Example:**